Obedience Class Photos!

 We heeled around the room again, stopping to do heeling turns.
 Callie did great, especially with the cheese as an incentive, but finally, she hit her limit and sat, refusing to move.
 I recognized that she needed a break, so I just sat in the middle of the floor with her while all the other dogs went around us.

-The last thing we did in class was begin work on recall with the instructor holding the leash and us across the room.
+The last thing we did in class began with working on recall with the instructor holding the leash and us across the room.
 Not only did Callie do a beautiful sit-stay while I walked across the room from her, but she ran to me with excellent speed and intent.

 Callie was the star student last week.
 Now let’s see if we can keep it up tomorrow.
 All I know is that learning with Callie is often following along blindly and stumbling our way through each moment.